arjunhkumar/APC-Reports-Templates/README.md

 # APC-Reports-Templates
-LaTex template for APC reports for IIT Mandi.
+LaTex template for APC reports of IIT Mandi.